Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Can a dealer sell a car with an active recall?

-In most instances, no, a car dealership cannot sell a car if it has an active compulsory recall in effect.
+In most instances, no, a car dealership cannot sell a new car if it has an active recall in effect.
 For example, with the Takata airbag recall, companies have to replace the defective airbag before it can be offered for sale.
 There are penalties for failing to comply with this regulation.

-If the car is under investigation and the dealer knows that the car will be subject to recall down the line, they must tell you.
+If the car is under investigation and the dealer knows that the car will be recalled down the line, they must tell you.
 The information has to be given both in writing and verbally.
 However, private sellers are not required to tell you about the recall, so check with manufacturers and the NHTSA before you buy a used vehicle.